-Israel’s raid on al-Shifa Hospital: Here’s what you should know
+Israel’s raid on al-Shifa Hospital: Here’s what you need to know

 What has Hamas said?

-- Hamas said on Wednesday that the US announcement had effectively given a “green light” for Israel to raid the hospital.
-The group said it held Israel and the US President Joe Biden fully responsible for the operation.
+- Hamas on Wednesday blamed the US for giving Israel the ‘green light’ to raid Gaza’s biggest hospital.
+The Palestinian group said US President Joe Biden is “wholly responsible” for the Israeli assault on the al-Shifa Hospital.
+The accusation came a day after the White House said US intelligence sources corroborated Israel’s claims that Hamas has buried an operational centre under the hospital.

-- Has has denied it has run military operations from any hospitals in the enclave of 2.3 million people.
+- Hamas has denied it has run military operations from any hospitals in the enclave of 2.3 million people.

 - A White House spokesperson for the National Security Council, who did not wish to be named, told the Reuters news agency it does not support attacking a hospital from the air and does not want to see a firefight in a hospital.